-This Policy has regard to the Children and Families Act 2014, the Equality Act 2010 (and any subsequent revisions), the SEN and Disability Act 2001 (SENDA) (and any subsequent revisions), the Special Educational Needs and Disability Code of Practice: 0 - 25 years (DfE 2015), the Statutory Framework for the Early Years Foundation Stage 2017 (and any subsequent revisions) and any other relevant legislation or Guidance.
+This Policy has regard to the Children and Families Act 2014, the Equality Act 2010 (and any subsequent revisions), the SEN and Disability Act 2001 (SENDA) (and any subsequent revisions), the Special Educational Needs and Disability Code of Practice: 0 - 25 years (DfE 2015), the Statutory Framework for the Early Years Foundation Stage for group and school-based providers 2024 (and any subsequent revisions) and any other relevant legislation or guidance.

-This Policy is intended to help ensure that the School actively identifies, prevents and redresses unfair discrimination against disadvantaged groups and promotes equality of opportunity for all children.
-It is the responsibility of all staff to actively promote anti-discriminatory practice, mutual tolerance, harmony and respect for people of all faiths, races and cultures both within the school community and in the wider community.
+This Policy is intended to help ensure that the School actively identifies, prevents and redresses unfair discrimination against disadvantaged groups and promotes breadth of opportunity for all children.
+It is the responsibility of all staff to actively promote anti-discriminatory practice, mutual tolerance, harmony and respect for people of all faiths, races and cultures both within the School community and in the wider community.
 All staff seek to develop the individuality of all children, irrespective of age, learning difficulties or disabilities, gender, race or ethnicity, religion or belief, sex, sexual orientation, culture, home language, ability, or family background.
-Each child's worth is valued and respected, the cultural diversity of the community centred on the School and that of the wider community is appreciated, and respect is shown for all minority groups.
+Each child's identity is valued and respected, the cultural diversity of the community reflected in the School and that of the wider community is appreciated, and respect is shown for all minority groups.

-The principles of fairness and justice for all are promoted through the education provided in the School.
-Staff recognise that doing this may entail treating some children differently.
-Staff recognise that each child develops at his or her own pace and the curriculum is planned to enable each child to develop to his or her potential.
+The principles of fairness and justice, inclusion and diversity are promoted through the education provided in the School.
+All pupils' learning needs are met, including children who have SEND, are able, gifted and talented or have English as an additional language.
+Staff recognise that doing this may entail making reasonable adjustments to cater for the needs of individuals.
+Staff recognise that each child develops at his or her own pace and the curriculum is planned to enable each child to fulfil his or her potential.
 Staff constantly strive to remove any forms of indirect discrimination that may form barriers to learning for some groups.

-Staff seek to ensure that all children have equal access to the full range of educational opportunities provided by the School including visits and trips outside the School.
+Staff ensure that all children have equal access to the full range of educational opportunities provided by the School including facilities, resources, visits and trips outside the School.
 Full Risk Assessments are carried out before such visits and trips to ensure that the needs of all children are accounted for and managed appropriately.

-Staff challenge personal prejudice and stereotypical views whenever they occur.
-Staff are aware that prejudice and stereotyping are caused by poor self-image and by ignorance.
-Through the promotion of positive images and role models and through positive educational experiences, and support for each individual's legitimate point of view, staff aim to promote equality, positive social attitudes and respect for all.
+Through diverse educational experiences and the use of high quality resources and materials staff aim to promote equality, positive social attitudes and respect for all.
+These reflect a range of viewpoints and pay particular regard to the protected characteristics as set out in the Equality Act 2010.
 Awareness about unconscious bias is raised in staff training to ensure equality of opportunity for all those with protected characteristics.

-Through various Pupil Voice forums all children are given the opportunity to express their opinions, all of which are valued equally and which inform decision making processes where relevant.
+The adequacy of the arrangements for collecting pupil voice is regularly reviewed.
+Through various pupil voice forums all children are given the opportunity to express their opinions, all of which are valued equally and which inform decision making processes where relevant.

 Staff aim to work in partnership with parents by providing information on a regular basis and presenting opportunities for discussions about each child's progress and needs.
-All the School policies are available for parents to see on request and many are available on the School website.
-Partnership with parents is also encouraged in cultural events and activities organised by the Friends of The Blue Coat School and supported by the School.